 Originally in 1345, there were 43 shops along the bridge that were rented to merchants and artisans.
 In the 1400s, grocers, fishmongers, and butchers populated the bridge.
-This produced a lot of unpleasant orders and it was Grand Duke Ferdinand 1 to evict these merchants and substitute them with goldsmiths and silversmiths.
+This produced a lot of unpleasant orders and it was Grand Duke Ferdinand 1 who evicted these merchants and substitute them with goldsmiths and silversmiths.
 Due to this change, the Ponte Vecchio was transformed with its wooden doorways and shop windows with jewels into the bridge we know today.

 By the end of the fifteenth century, the shops were sold to private owners.
-In addition, the law at the time did not allow the new owners to build on the pavement of the bridge so the individual buildings were extended over the river and held up by wooden stakes and appear as if they are suspended in mid-air.
+In addition, the law at the time did not allow the new owners to build on the pavement of the bridge so the individual buildings were extended over the river and held up by wooden stakes and appeared as if they are suspended in mid-air.

 While the Germans spared the bridge during the war in 1944, it was the catastrophic flood of November 1966 that almost brought the Ponte Vecchio down.
 It was truly feared that the bridge would collapse as the raging waters of the Arno seems to be relentless.
 It is said that some large tree trunks pierced through some shops on the upstream side of the river.
 But this well-built bridge survived and is an amazing sight not to be missed; especially at sunset.